pallets/jinja/docs/integration.rst

 A syntax plugin for `Vim`_ is available `from the jinja repository
 <https://github.com/pallets/jinja/blob/master/ext/Vim/jinja.vim>`_.
 The script
-supports Jinja1 and Jinja2.
+supports Jinja 1 and Jinja 2.
 Once installed, two file types are available (``jinja`` and ``htmljinja``).
 The first one is for text-based templates and the second is for HTML templates.
 For HTML documents, the plugin attempts to automatically detect Jinja syntax inside of existing HTML documents.